Arts & Culture, Featured, Headline, News, Warren Olney »

 L.A.
 County Supervisor Mark-Ridley Thomas is lashing out at an L.A.
 Times report that work done at his home by county crews went beyond permissible security improvements.
 In his first public comments on the controversy, Ridley-Thomas told KCRW’s Warren Olney that allegations that he allowed taxpayers to foot the bill for extra work are untrue.
 The Supervisor acknowledged that some of the work at …

-economy, Environment, Issues, News, Politics, The New Mayor, Warren Olney, water »
+economy, Environment, Issues, News, Politics, The New Mayor, Warren Olney, Water and the Drought »

 On this week’s Mixer, we covered several stories included on our newsroom’s whiteboard.